 Your Nursing Career In Indiana

 As you can see, nursing in Indiana is a lucrative field that can give graduates financial freedom.
 Nurses can also further their practice with advanced degrees.
 Some students go on to earn a master’s degree in nursing, while others pursue a PhD.
-Some nurses will prefer to enter the workforce immediately after they pass the NCLEX and obtain their license.
+However, some nurses will prefer to enter the workforce immediately after they pass the NCLEX and obtain their license.
 With a solid education from the best nursing school in Indiana, the possibilities are endless.